ulfschneider/ulf.website/content/posts/2023-01-31-fluid-type-tailwind.md

 tags: [font, code, css]
 draft: true
 ---

 Fluid type allows the fonts on your website to smoothly reduce size when the browser window gets smaller and to enlarge size when the browser window gets wider.
-The transition will not go beyond a minimum and a maximum size to avoid extreme font sizes that wouldn´t be legible.
+The transition will not go beyond a minimum and a maximum size to avoid extreme font sizes that wouldn't be legible.

-I´m using the [<cite>Fluid Type Scale Calculator</cite>](https://www.fluid-type-scale.com) by Aleksandr Hovhannisyan to define my fluid type scale and apply it for *{{site.hostname}}*.
-Because the website´s CSS is realized with Tailwind CSS, I had to integrate the output of Aleksandr´s type scale calculator into my Tailwind setup.
+I'm using the [<cite>Fluid Type Scale Calculator</cite>](https://www.fluid-type-scale.com) by Aleksandr Hovhannisyan to define my fluid type scale and apply it for _{{site.hostname}}_.
+Because the website's CSS is realized with Tailwind CSS, I had to integrate the output of Aleksandr's type scale calculator into my Tailwind setup.
 This text is a short description of what I did to achieve that.

 ## Type scale